ihumanable/patch/README.md

 ## Features

-Why use Patch instead of meck, Mock, Mox, etc.  Here are the key features of Patch.
+Why use Patch instead of meck, Mock, Mockery, Mox, etc?

+Here are the key features of Patch.

 1. Easy-to-use and composable interface with sensible defaults.
 2. First class support for working with Processes.
 3. No testing code in non-test code.

 In addition to these features which many libraries aspire to, Patch has 2 additional features that no other mocking library for Elixir / Erlang seem to have.
-These two "super powers" are
+These two "Super Powers" are

 1. Patch makes it possible to test your private functions without changing their visibility via the `expose/2` functionality.
 2. Patch mocks are effective for both local and remote calls.
 This means a patched function **always** resolves to the patch.